Showing posts with label vendors. Show all posts

 We had been at the Farmers Market a few weeks before, and they had sold out of Strawberries.

-We bought a gallon of strawberries first thing, and Hubby took the strawberries to the car.
+We bought a gallon of strawberries first, and Hubby took the strawberries to the car.

-After that, we walked around looking at what the vendors had to offer.
+After that, we looked at what the vendors had to offer.
 We listened to several bands.
-There were vendors selling clothing, food, household items, handmade items, etc. (Burger Boys, Funnel Cakes, Icee, burgers, Lemonade, Kettle Corn, etc.
+Vendors selling clothing, food, household items, handmade items, etc. (Burger Boys, Funnel Cakes, Icee, burgers, Lemonade, Kettle Corn, etc.

-There was a small train ride and several children's rides. (berry-go-round, Ferries wheel, etc.)
+There was a miniature train ride and several children's rides (berry-go-round, Ferries wheel, etc.).

 We bought a cup of chocolate-covered strawberries in one of the shops in the Warehouse district.
 (Sweets by T Chocolate Shop).